yoshito-n-students/radial_menu_ros/README.md

 ## Pkg: radial_menu_example
 * Provides a [full example](radial_menu_example/launch/example_full.launch) which requires a joystick and a [Rviz frontend example](radial_menu_example/launch/example_rviz.launch) which does not
+* Examples use the font 'FontAwesome' to display emojis.
+Install it by `sudo apt install fonts-font-awesome`